microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 - delete the virtualenv folder created by the previous deployment `~/.gdc-env`
     - `rm -rf ~/.gdc-env`
 - optionally, delete the service principals created by the previous deployment:
-    - <app-service-name>-jgraph-aad-web-app
+    - <deployment-name>-jgraph-aad-web-app
-    - gdc-service, gdc-m365-reader
+    - <app-service-name>-gdc-service, <app-service-name>-gdc-m365-reader
         - should be deleted only if they were created by the deployment process (i.e. they are not used elsewhere)
-        - providing their secrets during the next deployment is a better approach than deleting them
+        - providing their secrets during the next deployment is a better approach than deleting them, if you are about to perform another deployment using the same App Service name

 If the artifacts used for installation were __built on a Windows machine__, and you want to delete the folder containing the artifacts, you might not be able to do that straight away, because of differences between Windows and Unix systems